 What are computer skills?

 Computer skills are abilities related to using, building, and maintaining computers.
-Computer skills can range from being able to use email to assembling motherboards.
+This can range from sending emails to assembling motherboards.

 Computer skills can be categorized into two groups: software skills and hardware skills.

-Software skills involve using computer programs like Microsoft Office, whereas hardware skills relate to building and fixing computers and their various parts.
+Software skills involve using computer programs like Microsoft Office, and hardware skills relate to building and fixing computers and their various parts.

 Having great computer skills is one of the top strengths to include on your resume that can set you apart from other candidates.
 If you have any of these technical skills and they’re relevant to the job you want, list them in the skills section of your resume or mention them in your work experience section.